Gluten-Free Parkin with Stem Ginger (vegan)

 In order to make this a Gluten-Free Parkin we need to switch out the regular flour for a few gluten-free favourites:

-- Tapioca Flour - we need this starchy flour to help hold everything together.
+• Tapioca Flour - we need this starchy flour to help cut through the sweet rice flour so it's not claggy.

 Making it vegan